Could these common steps be sabotaging your job search?

 Step 6: Apply online

 Applying online is one possible option, but not always the best.
 You’ve probably heard it before, but it bears repeating: first, see if you know-anyone-who-knows-anyone.
 LinkedIn’s the best tool for that, but you can also do that other ways.
-However, although I’m suggesting that applying online’s not your only option, please don’t misinterpret that as permission todo crazy things like send a balloon messenger with your resume.
-Having been the recipient of those kinds of applications, I can tell you that they don’t go over well.

 Step 6.
 (You’ve heard this one already but might not follow through on it enough:) Investigate connections, and connections of connections, to see if you can have a personal introduction and bypass the online application.